 It’s harvest season and if you’re anything like us you’ve got green beans up the wazoo.
-If you’re looking for a new way to preserve the bounty for the winter months, these four salt-based techniques should help.
+If you’re looking for a new way to preserve the bounty for the fall and winter months, these four salt-based techniques should help.
 Here’s to months of delicious green beans ahead!

 Above a certain concentration of salt in food, microorganisms cannot develop and thus the preservation of food is assured.